ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 ## Sinestra
 - Yes Chain Lightning Glyph
+- Damage Buff from Calen as he dies after the omlet is made.
-- FE comes after egg with your 2nd Pot
+- FE comes (3:30) right before you start eggs dropped with your 2nd Pot
 - Hero at end
-- Pot at 3:30ish, whenever you get back on Sinestra then FE.

 # Throne of the Four Winds